menu icon

 • Brown sugar and white sugar: I use both for the right balance of sweetness and moisture.

-• Cinnamon and sugar: you can add a pinch of nutmeg to the mixture if you'd like, but I like the classic cinnamon and sugar coating.
+• Cinnamon and sugar: You can add a pinch of nutmeg to the mixture if you'd like, but I like the classic cinnamon and sugar coating.

 How To Make Baked Cider Donuts

-jar of boiled cider
+Spoonful of boiled cider syrup dripping into jar.

-Measure out ½ cup of boiled cider or make your own by simmering 4 cups of 100% apple cider (no preservatives) down to ½ cup in a small saucepan.
+Step 1: Measure out ½ cup of boiled cider or make your own by simmering 4 cups of 100% apple cider (no preservatives) down to ½ cup in a small saucepan.
 Follow my instructions in this post, watching carefully as it approaches the ½ cup measurement to prevent burning.
 Set aside.

-cider donut batter in donut pan
+Cider donut batter in donut pan.

 baked donuts on cooling rack

+Step 4: Let the donuts cool until they are easy to handle.
 Brush each donut on both sides with a thin layer of melted butter.

-Cover the donuts with cinnamon and sugar, tapping to allow excess to fall back into the bowl.
+Step 5: Cover the donuts with cinnamon and sugar, tapping to allow excess to fall back into the bowl.

 Store donuts in an airtight bag or container for up to 3 days at room temperature.